nagromc/machine-configuration/README.md

 `WindowsTimeFixUTC.reg`
 -----------------------

-This prevent the clock to be changed by Windows when switching from/to Ubuntu.
+This prevents the clock to be changed by Windows when switching from/to Ubuntu.